- The physiological function of gluconeogenesis

 Anaerobic glycolysis occurs in red blood cells, in the renal medulla, and in skeletal muscle during strenuous exercise.

 Gluconeogenesis provides a mechanism by which the liver and renal cortex can regenerate glucose from lactate, thereby ensuring a constant supply of glucose for those cells and tissues that are highly dependent on glycolysis for their energy needs.

-The metabolic interchange between lactate-generating cells and gluconeogenic cells is called the Cori cycle.
+The Cori cycle is the metabolic interchange between lactate-generating cells and gluconeogenic cells.

 More energy is required to generate glucose from lactate in the liver than is obtained by oxidizing glucose in red blood cells.

 Gluconeogenesis from lactate requires 6 ATP equivalents (4 ATP, 2 GTP) to produce one molecule of glucose.